greg-raven/Uncommon-Sense/_posts/2011-02-04-if-we-lose-freedom.md

 ---
-title: 'If we lose freedom'
+title: "If we lose freedom"
 layout: post
 categories:
 - liberty